ameisner/lsst_decam_recipe/README.md

 ```

 This configuration file both points to the ingested NSC DR2 reference catalog and also maps `'u' : 'u'` in the `filterMap`.
 Possibly it might be better to do something like using u-band for the photometric calibration while using e.g., r-band for the astrometry.

+# r-band reduction example

+Needed to edit master calibration flat header to have OBSTYPE='dome flat' rather than OBSTYPE='zero'.